hkennyv/next-theme-terminal/README.md

 ```

 You can edit the settings here and have changes reflected direclty in your site
-(changes in `siteConfig.json` won't be reflected until you restart your
+(changes in `siteConfig.json` may not be reflected until you restart your
 development server).

 ## Post archetype